LANDSCAPE OF MOTHERS

 • feeling the pressure of our roles as mother, daughter, friend, etc.

-In truth, our wounds come from interactions gone wrong, and our healing from interactions that go well.
-For some of us, there were so many terrible interactions with other humans we end up preferring books and the natural world.
+Our wounds come from interactions gone wrong, and our healing from interactions that go well.
+For some of us, there were so many terrible and even traumatizing interactions with other humans that we end up preferring solitude, maybe turning to books and the natural world for companionship (and even if you know all the best humans I still recommend books and the natural world!).

 This is what happened for me.
 When I learned that people couldn’t help me, often didn’t listen, and couldn’t meet my needs, I started avoiding them.